| Written by Brandon

 system at a second location, wherein said transmission system

-A sequence
+comprises A sequence

-An identification
+encoder, An identification

-encoder, and
+encoder, and A compressed

 data library in data communication with said identification

-encoder,
+encoder, Wherein

 said identification encoder gives items in said compressed data

-library a unique identification code; and
+library a unique identification code; and Wherein

 said reception system comprises